42nd Regional Support Group

 42nd Regional Support Group is a Regional Support Group of the New Jersey Army National Guard whose mission is to provide sustainment and emergency management to their support units and in support of local authorities in an emergency.
-In various capacities, the predecessor units of the 42nd RSG have participated in World War I, World War II and the Global War on Terrorism.
+In various capacities, the predecessor units of the 42nd RSG participated in World War I and World War II.
+They also deployed to fight in the War in Afghanistan (2001-2021) and the Iraq War (2004-05).

 Unit History

-The 42nd Regional Support Group began 22 February 1917 as the 1st Infantry Supply Company at Newark, NJ in the NJARNG.
-It entered the Federal Service for World War I in August and by October was Supply Co.
+The 42nd Regional Support Group traces its history to 22 February 1917, with the creation of the 1st Infantry Supply Company at Newark, NJ in the NJARNG.
+It entered the Federal Service for World War I in August and by October was the Supply Co.
 113th Infantry in the 29th Division.
 It saw service in the Muese-Argonne and Alsace.
-The unit was deactivated at Camp Dix, NJ May 1919.
+The unit was deactivated at Camp Dix, NJ, May 1919.

 It was reactivated June 1919 in the NJARNG as the Supply Co., 6th Infantry and reassigned to the 113th Infantry in 1921.

-It was again entered into federal service as park of the 44th Infantry Division and participated in five World War II campaigns, finally being inactivated September 1945 at Camp Rucker, AL.
+As the Service Company, 113th Infantry, as part of the 44th Infantry Division it participated in five World War II campaigns.
+It was finally inactivated in September 1945 at Camp Rucker, AL.

-In the 1950s through 1970s the unit had several roles in the 50th Armored Division in Newark, NJ.
+From 1946 to 1993 the unit had several roles in the 50th Armored Division in Newark, NJ.
+It served as the Division Support Command from 1963 - 1993.

+In 1988 the 50th Armored Division Support Command comprised: